Urethra: Clinical significance

 Infection of the urethra is urethritis, which often causes purulent urethral discharge.
 It is most often due to a sexually transmitted infection such as gonorrhoea or chlamydia, and less commonly due to other bacteria such as ureaplasma or mycoplasma; trichomonas vaginalis; or the viruses herpes simplex virus and adenovirus.
 Investigations such as a gram stain of the discharge might reveal the cause; nucleic acid testing based on the first urine sample passed in a day, or a swab of the urethra sent for bacterial culture and sensitivity may also be used.
 Treatment usually involves antibiotics that treat both gonorrhoea and chlamydia, as these often occur together.
 A person being treated for urethritis should not have sex until the infection is treated, so that they do not spread the infection to others.
 Because of this spread, which may occur during an incubation period before a person gets symptoms, there is often contact tracing so that sexual partners of an affected person can be found and treatment offered.

 Cancer can also develop in the lining of the urethra.
 When cancer is present, the most common symptom in an affected person is blood in the urine; a physical medical examination may be otherwise normal, except in late disease.
 Cancer of the urethra is most often due to cancer of the cells lining the urethra, called transitional cell carcinoma, although it can more rarely occur as a squamous cell carcinoma if the type of cells lining the urethra have changed, such as due to a chronic schistosomiasis infection.
 Investigations performed usually include collecting a sample of urine for an inspection for malignant cells under a microscope, called cytology, as well as examination with a flexible camera through the urethra, called urethroscopy.
 If a malignancy is found, a biopsy will be taken, and a CT scan will be performed of other body parts (a CT scan of the chest, abdomen and pelvis) to look for additional metastatic lesions.
 After the cancer is staged, treatment may involve chemotherapy.

 Injury

 Passage of kidney stones through the urethra can be painful.
-Damage to the urethra, such as by kidney stones, chronic infection, cancer, or from catheterisation, can lead to narrowing, called a urethral stricture.
-The location and structure of the narrowing can be investigated with a medical imaging scan in which dye is injected through the urinary meatus into the urethra, called a retrograde urethrogram.
-Additional forms of imaging, such as ultrasound, computed tomography and magnetic resonance imaging may also be used to provide further details.
+Damage to the urethra by kidney stones, chronic infection, cancer, or catheterisation can cause narrowing, called a urethral stricture.
+A retrograde urethrogram in which dye is injected into the urethra can reveal the location and structure of the narrowing.
+Other forms of imaging such as ultrasound, computed tomography and magnetic resonance imaging may also provide further details.